What is the Best Form of Therapy in Phobia Treatment?

 The Importance of Multiple Exposures in Forming New Habits

 This process is akin to building any new habit – it requires repetition and consistency.
 To replace the old fear memory that causes the phobic reaction, the brain requires consistent and repeated exposure to solidify new, non-fearful memories.
 This then can allow the brain to relax to form a new positive habit of how to react to the trigger.
-Remember, they amygdala does not want to take any risks, it wants to be 100% sure things are safe.
+Remember, the amygdala does not want to take any risks; it wants to be 100% sure things are safe.
 Repeated exposure helps the amygdala to re-evaluate the threat and learn that it is not harmful.

 The Science is Proven

 Research supports the necessity of multiple exposures for effective phobia treatment.
 Plenty of studies have shown that repeated exposure sessions lead to significant reductions in fear and avoidance behaviours.
-I can also contribute and bolster this research with my own experience of nearly a decade of treating animal phobias.
+I can also contribute and bolster this research with my own experience of over a decade of treating animal phobias.

-For example, on my Spider Courage Experience workshop, most of my clients will feel completely over their fear of spiders in just one session.
-But because I understand the neuroscience, I will often send my clients home with a house spider to practice with.
+For example, in my Spider Courage Experience workshop, most of my clients will feel completely over their fear of spiders in just one session.
+But because I understand neuroscience, I will often send my clients home with a house spider to practice with.
 This is done willingly because they feel so comfortable with spiders by the end of the day.

-It’d be Sod’s Law that they didn’t see a spider for weeks or even months after treatment, forget about everything we’ve done and BAM!, a spider appears and they’re all the way back to square one!
+It’d be Sod’s Law that they didn’t see a spider for weeks or even months after treatment, forget about everything we’ve done, and BAM!, a spider appears, and they’re all the way back to square one!

 Debunking the Hypnotherapy-Only Myth: